Home of the Free Tire Cover

 Home of the Free is well known that Francis Scott Key is the author of the famous words “the land of the free and the home of the brave.”
-He wrote those words in 1814 and, ever since 1931, they have been sung as the national anthem of the United States.
+He wrote those words in 1814 and, ever since 1931, they have been sung as the United States’ national anthem.

 What is far less known are his views on race.

 In his career as a lawyer

 Key spoke publicly of Africans in America as “a distinct and inferior race of people, which all experience proves to be the greatest evil that afflicts a community.”